HISTORY OF TEMPLE BETH SHALOM

 Led by co-chairs Jason Chudnofsky, Louis Grossman and Steve Snyder, the Mikdash Campaign has raised more for this $11.5 million campaign than any previous building project.

 After a year of building and renovation, the expanded temple was completed by September, 2016, right on schedule.
 During the challenging year "in the wilderness" while construction continued, temple clergy, staff and members showed resilience and worked hard to keep temple life vibrant.

 Dedication took place on the September 9-11th weekend, as members celebrated the beautiful new building.
 A time capsule with 52 items was inserted in the wall of the Chesed Room to be opened in 2055, the 100th anniversary of the temple becoming a Reform congregation.

 Perhaps the best testimony to the success of Temple Beth Shalom is that more than 50 families are now second generation members.
 In 2007 Jonathan Kappel became the Temple's first second generation president.
+Since then, David Grebber (2009) and Michael Bailit (2012-14) also became second generation presidents.
+Jeff Shapiro will follow in 2018.
 These members grew up in the Temple, and now they have joined with their own families to continue to pass the legacy of Judaism from generation to generation at Temple Beth Shalom.